 Although there are several dozen effects offered by the free plugin, those willing to pay for an upgrade can get cool features such as testimonial boxes, pricing tables, pie chart graphs, and more.

 One of the premium features is time and date triggered content.
-You can use this shortcode to display certain content based on the day of the week, month, year, etc. For example, this text will only show on Fridays (which is fish day).
+You can use this shortcode to display certain content based on the day of the week, month, year, etc. For example, this text will only show on Wednesdays (which is soup day).
 At least according to the song….

 I have been very impressed with Shortcodes Ultimate.
 It replaces a least half a dozen standalone WordPress plugins with a single, well-organized one.
 While sometimes it’s best to choose a plugin that’s made for a specific task, I don’t like how having too many shortcode buttons clutter the editor interface.